Michael Gove: Out of office: 2022

-Secretary of State for Levelling Up, Housing and Communities (2022–present)
+Secretary of State for Levelling Up, Housing and Communities: 2022–2024

 On 25 October 2022, following the accession of Rishi Sunak to the prime ministership, Gove was reinstated to his previous roles of Secretary of State for Levelling Up, Housing and Communities and Minister for Intergovernmental Relations.
-The appointment was reported as a surprise, as Gove had previously said that he did not expect to serve in government again.
+Gove had previously said that he did not expect to serve in government again.

-According to The Times, in the 2023 cabinet reshuffle, Sunak wanted Gove to become Secretary of State for Science, Innovation and Technology, but Gove asked to stay at the levelling up department.
+According to The Times, in the February 2023 cabinet reshuffle, Sunak wanted Gove to become Secretary of State for Science, Innovation and Technology, but Gove asked to stay at the levelling up department.